-Hilma’s Heart is an organization that is dedicated to serving people in need and helping others unpack from their pasts, develop an awareness of trans-generational trauma to promote trans-generational healing, and help them navigate towards maximizing their full potential.
+Hilma’s Heart is 501(c)(3) nonprofit organization that was developed in honor of our mother, Hilma.
+Hilma’s Heart is an organization dedicated to helping others navigate life, unpack from their pasts, develop an awareness of trans-generational trauma to promote trans-generational healing, while building confidence to unlock and navigate towards maximizing their full potential.

 As a grandmother, Hilma played a huge role in the lives of her grandchildren.
 As with the patients she worked with in the pediatric unit, she always encouraged them to reflect and be cautious of their choices to avoid pitfalls.